BAsh2365/Pytorch_Heisman_Prediction_Exploration_Model/README.md

 # Pytorch_Heisman_Prediction_Exploration_Model
-Using online resources, datasets and leveraging AI in order to create a PyTorch Model that Predicts the Next Heisman's Winner's stats in CFB.
+Using online resources, datasets, and leveraging AI to create a PyTorch Model that predicts the Next Heisman Winner's stats in CFB.
 <img width="691" height="470" alt="image" src="https://github.com/user-attachments/assets/a49e8c40-b44e-4540-b6ce-5cd2fc8dd04b" />

 Not AS accurate as I would like it to be, but after L2 Regulariation with weight decay + Early stopping, it'll have to do!
 There is a bit of noise on the training dataset side.

-For this prpject we can say that this is the most optimal plot we have.
+For this project, we can say that this is the most optimal plot.

 # Stat predictions (What does a Hiesman winner look like for 2026)

 <img width="712" height="152" alt="image" src="https://github.com/user-attachments/assets/1441ea59-ca0e-40b7-8aa4-0aeb160b6ae8" />

-Taking a look at the specified stats we would like to see for a WR.
+Taking a look at the specified stats, we would like to see a ballpark range for a WR winning a Heisman Trophy around these stats (the TD stat is a bit exaggerated, as the model is not perfect,so we can assume a ballpark of 20-40 TDs).

 # notes

-the model can be improved with more data.
-But for my first attempt it seems good enough.
-Still learning here. in the future, more data i s needed with a more specific question for prediction
+The model can be improved with more data.
+But for my first attempt, it seems good enough.
+Still learning here.
+In the future, more data is needed with a more specific question for prediction

 # Resources